Rigidity results, inverse curvature flows and Alexandrov-Fenchel type inequalities in the sphere: Abstract

 \section{Abstract}

 We prove a rigidity result in the sphere which allows us to generalize a result about smooth convex hypersurfaces in the sphere by Do Carmo-Warner to convex $C^{2}$-hypersurfaces.
-We apply these results to prove $C^{1,\beta}$-convergence of inverse $F$-curvature flows in the sphere to an equator in $\S^{n+1}$ for embedded, closed, orientable, strictly convex initial hypersurfaces.
+We apply these results to prove $C^{1,\beta}$-convergence of inverse $F$-curvature flows in the sphere to an equator in $\S^{n+1}$ for embedded, closed, strictly convex initial hypersurfaces.
 The result holds for large classes of curvature functions including the mean curvature and arbitrary powers of the Gauss curvature.
-We use this result to prove Alexandrov-Fenchel type inequalities and solve isoperimetric type problems in the sphere.
+We use this result to prove Alexandrov-Fenchel type inequalities in the sphere.

 \makeatletter \l@subsection{\@tocline{2}{0pt}{2.5pc}{5pc}{}} \makeatother